This Exclusive Small Group Camping Safari offers more than the standard fully-serviced camping safari, with advantages including:

 Restful evenings are spent at the private camp where we sit around the flickering campfire after tasty dinners prepared over an open fire.
 We have exclusive use of the unfenced campsite so sit back and tune into the untamed bush habitat in peace.

-Day 11 begins with breakfast at our mobile camp in Moremi Game Reserve, followed by a short game drive in the reserve.
-Last chance to spot wildlife and birds, soaking up the scenic landscapes of Moremi as we go!
+Day 11 begins with breakfast at our mobile camp in Moremi Game Reserve, followed by a short game drive through the reserve.
+Last chance to spot wildlife and birds, soaking up the scenic landscapes of Moremi as we head to the airstrip!

 Private departures of this Chobe & Moremi Mobile Camping Safari are also available on request.
 For prices and more details about the private departures, please contact African Budget Safaris.